Should My Dog Go to Doggy Daycare?

 - Are dogs ever left alone?

-- What kind of training does staff have around dog behavior, positive reinforcement training techniques, and canine body language?
+- What kind of training does the staff have around dog behavior, positive reinforcement training techniques, and canine body language?

 - Are staff certified in canine CPR?